 Payments made from a granting agency on behalf of the Organization to vendors are included in the Statement of Activities and are capitalized.
-The total amount of payments made directly to vendors from a granting agency was \$174,437 during the year ended September 30, 2017.
+The total amount of payments made directly to vendors from a granting agency were \$0 and \$174,437 during the years ended September 30, 2018 and 2017, respectively.